reasonmii/ref_R/statQuest/PCA.md

 ```

 **name the genes**
-Usually you'd have things like "Sox9" AND "Utx"
+</br>Usually you'd have things like "Sox9" AND "Utx"
-but since this is a fake dataset, we have gene1, gene2, ..., gene100
+</br>but since this is a fake dataset, we have gene1, gene2, ..., gene100

 ```{r}
 rownames(data.matrix) <- paste("gene", 1:100, sep="")
 ```

 This is where we give the fake genes fake read counts
-rpois : used poisson distribution
+</br>rpois : used poisson distribution

 ```{r}
 for (i in 1:100) {